TomLorenzi/TomLorenzi/README.md

 - 👋 Hi, I’m @TomLorenzi
 - 👀 I'm a junior FullStack developper
-- 📫 You can contact me at this adress : dlorenzi.thomas@gmail.com
+- 📫 You can contact me on Discord : Nira#7756